Contrasting luge to car racing - Olympic luge is like Formula One, whilst Natural track luge is more like a rally car.

 Hurtling-down the ice is exhilarating, but comes with risks, and it’s not an activity for the uninitiated.

 For safety reasons, public access to the track is therefore restricted to times where an instructor is on-hand to supervise & offer necessary instruction.

-This includes sled, helmet, instruction and heaps of rides (from the half-way, if deemed proficient enough and time permits)
+This includes sled, helmet, instruction, 1 hour on the track and heaps of rides (from the half-way, if deemed proficient enough and time permits)